digipres/publications/ipres/ipres-2012/papers/defining-digital-curation-through-an-interactive-informal-critic.md

   for participants to challenge and engage in the dialogue that defines and describes digital curation.
 creators:
-- Nordland, Lori Podolsky
+- Lori Podolsky Nordland
-- Hank, Carolyn
+- Carolyn Hank
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294076/download
 grand_parent: iPRES